 Gathering a group of like-minded dancers is important because we cannot enjoy tango with just anyone.
 We can only enjoy tango with dancers who share the same philosophy, dance the same style, use the same embrace, mastered the same steps, and reached the same level of proficiency.
 Tango is the collective work of a group of like-minded and educated dancers, without whom one alone cannot enjoy tango no matter how good his/her dance skill is.
 That is why we must not just think about ourselves but work together, help each other to grow, and join hands to build a strong team.

-Of course, this is more difficult to implement than to say it.
-People are very different and unleveled.
+This is of course easier said than done.
+People are different and unleveled.
 Some are quicker learners and better dancers than others.
 It takes time for everyone in the group to reach the same level of proficiency.
-Meanwhile, those who are better may lose patience and think it’s just easier to go out and dance on their own.
+Meanwhile, those who are better may lose patience and think it would be in their own interests to dance on their own with higher level dancers.
 When we put self-interest above the common cause, we lose the perspective, the group suffers the consequence, and we all pay a price.

 September 6, 2019